Best French Christmas Recipes

 Some sources describe this delicacy as a "chocolate jelly roll", but it is actually a few steps above that description.

-For the Frosting: 1/3 cup butter, 2 Cups powdered sugar, 1/4 Cup powedered cocoa, 2 Tablespoons milk, 1/2 teaspoon vanilla extract.
+- For the Frosting: 1/3 cup butter, 2 Cups powdered sugar, 1/4 Cup powdered cocoa, 2 Tablespoons milk, 1/2 teaspoon vanilla extract.

 - Preheat oven to 350 degrees F.